Pakistan pines for peace, India drags its feet

 tap to bring up your browser menu and select 'Add to homescreen' to pin the The News web appGot it!

-ISLAMABAD: Pakistan has yet again offered an olive branch to India when Prime Minister Imran Khan dispatched a formal felicitation letter on Friday, third time communication in two weeks with his Indian counterpart Modi, asking India to sit across the table to sort out disputes through peaceful mean.
+ISLAMABAD: Pakistan has yet again offered an olive branch to India on Friday when Prime Minister Imran Khan dispatched a formal felicitation letter, third time communication in two weeks with his Indian counterpart Modi, asking India to sit across the table to sort out disputes through peaceful mean.

 Foreign Minister Shah Mehmood Qureshi has also written a letter to his Indian counterpart to break the ice but India remains unmoved rejecting chances of a meeting between top leaders of the two countries in near future.